zonender/cloud-custodian/README.md

 Code of Conduct
 ---------------

-This project adheres to the [Open Code of Conduct](https://developer.capitalone.com/resources/code-of-conduct).
+This project adheres to the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)

 By participating, you are expected to honor this code.